BridgeTheMasterBuilder/heji-ly/README.md

 warning: no glyph name for alteration -161682773251253/232646963791656 in alteration-glyph-name-alist; try defining one in alterationGlyphs
 ```

 These are harmless and can be ignored.
-Unfortunately, there doesn't seem to be a good way to silence them warnings at the moment.
+Unfortunately, there doesn't seem to be a good way to silence these warnings at the moment.

 ## Options